 President

-The last-appointed President of the SAIMC, or if that person is not available, the available members of the last-appointed Council of the SAIMC, shall appoint a trustee to carry out the winding-up.
-The Trustee shall not be a member of the SAIMC and shall be paid such fees as may be agreed upon between the Trustee and the said members of the SAIMC's last-appointed Council.
+The last-appointed President of the SAIMC, or if that person is not available, the available members of the last-appointed EXCO of the SAIMC, shall appoint a trustee to carry out the winding-up.
+The Trustee shall not be a member of the SAIMC and shall be paid such fees as may be agreed upon between the Trustee and the said members of the SAIMC's last-appointed EXCO.

 Documentary Evidence